Welcome to Coquetdale Squirrel Group

 For Information about how the north of England is doing in relation to red and grey populations go to the Latest Local Survey here.

 This most beautiful creature, that used to be seen regularly in our gardens is being forced out by the incursion of the North American grey squirrel.

 We monitor squirrel activity, both red and grey, recording sightings from members of the public as well as from our members.
-We set up and maintain feeder boxes throughout our area.
-We also remove greys by trapping in areas of encroachment.
-We also give talks, hold meetings, have fundraising events, have stalls at most of the local shows, offer training and support to anyone interested in getting involved.
+We set up and maintain feeder boxes and cameras throughout our area.
+We sadly have to remove greys by trapping in areas of encroachment.
+We give talks, hold meetings, have fundraising events, have stalls at most of the local shows and offer training and support to anyone interested in getting involved.

-All the local red squirrel conservation voluntary groups are members of the umbrella of Northern Red Squirrels (NRS), and all our sightings are reported to Red Squirrels Northern England (RSNE) see Red Squirrel Organisations.
+All the local red squirrel conservation voluntary groups are members of the umbrella organisation of Northern Red Squirrels (NRS), and all our sightings are reported to Red Squirrels Northern England (RSNE).

 Originally back in 2008 a small group of people, concerned that little action was being taken to halt the progress of greys into the valley, formed the Upper Wansbeck and Coquetdale Squirrel Group.
 Since then many changes have taken place, and as most of our volunteers live in the Coquet Valley we became the Coquetdale Squirrel Group in 2012.